Cooking Wild Gameby Jim Casada

 - 2 wild ducks, halved

-Mix sauce ingredients in saucepan.
+Mix sauce ingredients in a saucepan.
 Heat to a low boil and simmer for about 5 minutes.
 Place duck halves on a rack in roasting pan.
 Spread with barbecue sauce and cover with foil.
-Bake covered at 325 degrees for 1 ½ hours.
-Remove foil and spoon on remaining sauce.
+Bake covered at 325 degrees for 1 ½ hour.
+Remove foil and spoon on the remaining sauce.
 Bake uncovered for 20 more minutes at 375 degrees.

 Meatballs with Currant Sauce